 Danger or Intruder Notification

 Rottweilers are well-known for being guard dogs.
 They instinctually guard their family and their property.
 While protective, they need specialized training as guard dogs.
 Otherwise, they do not know when or how to offer protection.
-For adults with disabilities who live alone, Rotties serve as therapy dogs and protectors.

 Medical Emergency Alert

 Rottweilers can learn to be medical alert service dogs.
 A medical alert dog warns its owner about medical crises or impending crises.
 For example, a PSD may paw at an epileptic owner about to have a seizure so they can find a safe place to lie down.
 They can also alert you to low blood sugar, and blood pressure drops.

 Deep Pressure Therapy

 For people who have PTSD, anxiety, or any other mental health condition that causes them to dissociate or panic, deep pressure therapy may help.
 The dog recognizes signs of mental distress and uses his weight and warmth to alleviate the symptoms.

 How To Get a Rottweiler Emotional Support Dog